C2.2 Determine whether given pairs of addition and subtraction expressions are equivalent or not.

 In another, provide students with tray scales and interlocking cubes.

 Provide students with different expressions involving addition and subtraction, and ask them to check whether or not the expressions are equivalent.
-Invite students to rotate to explore different ways of representing whether or not pairs of expressions are equivalent.
+Students will explore different ways of representing whether or not pairs of expressions are equivalent as they rotate through the centres.

-In the 10 frame centre, select phrases with a sum of 10 or less so that students can see the quantity on both frames.
+In the ten frame centre, select phrases with a sum of 10 or less so that students can see the quantity on both frames.

 In the interlocking cubes centre, have students build towers with pairs of addition expressions using two colours of cubes to represent the two terms and then put them side by side to compare.

-Facilitate a mathematical exchange with a few pairs of expressions to discuss students' findings.
-Have them carefully observe the expressions and predict whether they are equivalent, then represent them either with 10 frames or with towers of cubes.
+Facilitate a mathematical discussion about a few pairs of expressions to discuss students' findings.
+Have them carefully observe the expressions and predict whether they are equivalent, then represent them either with ten frames or with towers of cubes.

-For example, if the expressions are 8 + 2 and 2 + 8, help the students see that the two terms are the same.
+For example, if the expressions are 8 + 2 and 2 + 8, support the students see that the two expressions have the same value.
 Represent them to see that the expressions are equivalent.
 Ask them if this is true for all numbers (conjecture).
 Then ask them to explore.

 Activity 4: Matching Expression Pairs to a Number Line

-Prepare pairs of expression cards and cards representing the pairs by hopping on two number lines.
+Prepare pairs of expression cards and corresponding cards that represent them as hops on two number lines.

 Give half the class cards with pairs of expressions and the other half cards with jumps on two number lines.